JavadTorabiKh/TokenMarker/djangoApiService/README.md

-# Django Project for Ethereum Blockchain Service Integration
+# Django Project for Tron Blockchain Service Integration

-This project is a Django application that allows you to connect with an external service to place tokens on the Ethereum blockchain and interact with smart contracts.
+This project is a Django application that allows you to connect with an external service to place tokens on the Tron blockchain and interact with smart contracts.

 ## Features

-- **Ethereum Network Connection**: This application enables you to interact with ERC-20 tokens and smart contracts seamlessly.
+- **Tron Network Connection**: This application enables you to interact with ERC-20 tokens and smart contracts seamlessly.
 - **User-Friendly Experience**: With an intuitive user interface, you can easily manage tokens and interact with contracts.
 - **High Security**: Data is securely stored on the blockchain, utilizing advanced encryption techniques.